colouring-cities/colouring-core/CONTRIBUTING.md

 ## Commits

 Commit messages should start from an upper case.
-So `Change public ownership sources field to array` is preferred oved `change public ownership sources field to array`.
+So `Change public ownership sources field to array` is preferred over `change public ownership sources field to array`.